We're All Going to the World's Fair: Plot

-In her next video, she covers her face and arms in UV reactive paint and tears apart the stuffed animal she has slept with since she was a newborn.
-She then appears to come to her senses and tearfully expresses regret when she sees the ruined toy.
-In her next conversation with JLB, she discusses strange loop theory and her sense that the world has always been false.
+In her next video, she covers her face and arms in toothpaste and tears apart the stuffed animal she has slept with since she was a newborn.
+She then appears to come to her senses and tearfully regrets having done so.
+In her next conversation with JLB, they discuss strange loop theory and her sense that the world has always been false.
 JLB says they need to "go out of game" so he can ask a serious question, surprising Casey.
 He says he is worried about her and admits he has considered calling the police to do a wellness check on her.
-Casey angrily asserts that her videos were not real, she was only playing along with the challenge, and Casey is not even her real name.
-She accuses him of having a pedophilic attraction to her and demands he cease contacting her, while he tries in vain to convince her to continue making videos.
+Casey angrily asserts that her videos were not real, she was only playing along with the challenge, and Casey is not her real name.
+She demands he cease contacting her and calls him a pedophile.
+Minutes later, a shaken JLB sends a final message imploring her not to go through with anything and to continue making videos.

 Some time later, JLB recounts having been contacted by Casey a year after their previous exchange, whereupon she apologized and said she had spent time in an assisted care facility.
-They exchanged real names and eventually met up in New York City, where she was participating in a theater program.
+They exchanged real names and eventually met in New York City, where she was participating in a theater program.
 Casey claimed that on the night she cut contact with JLB, she was transported to the World's Fair, but something pulled her back.
-JLB suggests it was his prayers.
-It is unclear whether or not this meeting actually occurred.
+JLB suggested it was his prayers.